liammcnamara/edgered-interview/README.md

 I applied for a Data Engineer position and had an initial interview followed by a take home task with a follow-up technical interview about said task.

-I spent over 4 hours on the task but after submitting the task there was no follow through on the company's end until I followed up over a week later.
+I spent over 4 hours on the task

 After the technical interview, I received no feedback or outcome.
-I was ghosted.

 This article seems applicable - https://www.forbes.com/sites/jackkelly/2024/03/01/job-ghosting

 # Company

-Boutique consultancy - Edgered
+Boutique consultancy

 # Technical Task and Interview